sdotson/gulp-mamp-browsersync/README.md

 # gulp-mamp-browsersync

 <p>I created this repository because I couldn't find a good example of how to use Mamp, Browsersync, and Gulp together anywhere on the internet.
-If you have tips or other suggestions for improvements, feel free to let me know!</p>
+If you have any suggestions for improvements in this set up or other tips, feel free to let me know!</p>

 <h2>Instructions</h2>
 <ol>